 BURIAL PROBLEM

-The issue with is still ongoing and Mapus-Smith & Lemmon LLP have now received a complaint about Mr Farrow.
-At the time, purchased two separate plots, one for her husband and one for herself.
+The issue with a member of the public is still ongoing and Mapus-Smith & Lemmon LLP have now received a complaint about Mr Farrow.
+At the time, the lady purchased two separate plots, one for her husband and one for herself.
 She was sent a map showing these plots and was happy with them.
 The map was then sent to Thornalley Funeral Services, who should have been aware that husbands are often buried on the left-hand side, proceeded to bury her husband in his plot.
 When the paperwork came back from Thornalley’s it was amended to a double plot.
 Almost seventeen months later a memorial request was received from Richard King, which did not state which side he proposed engraving on.
-Then almost two years after burial, the stone was placed, and the stonemason said that he had been buried on the wrong side.
-The Administrator has written to on several occasions suggesting a meeting to discuss the matter and to ascertain what actually wants as this is not clear in any of her correspondence.
+Then almost two years after the burial, the stone was placed, and the stonemason said that he had been buried on the wrong side.
+The Administrator has written to the lady on several occasions suggesting a meeting to discuss the matter and to ascertain what she actually wants as this is not clear in any of her correspondence.

 ALLOTMENTS – The Administrators have received an email from the Town Council with some questions from the allotment association regarding vacating half of the allotment area.
 These were discussed and answered as follows: -